 Unlike most of our competitors which have a traditional “behind-the-firewall” software business model, LeaseAccelerator is built in the cloud using a Software-as-a-Service model.
 That means you don’t have to wait in-line for your IT team to free up resources to setup the application and data center infrastructure.
 We will set everything up for you.

 SaaS also frees you from time-consuming upgrade cycles.
 We keep the software up to date in the cloud pushing out new releases as accounting rules change or new features become available.

 Learn More about Enterprise Lease Accounting

 White Papers, Handbooks and Research Studies

-Authored by PWC, this white paper explains the complex world of equipment leasing including the key organizational, process and systems challenges associated with managing assets such as airplanes, medical devices and construction equipment to furniture, laptops and printers.
-Equipment Lease Management Platforms (ELMP) can not only help you comply with the New Lease Accounting Standards but can lead to significant operational efficiency as well.
+Authored by PwC, this white paper explains the complex world of equipment leasing including the key organizational, process and systems challenges associated with managing assets such as airplanes, medical devices and construction equipment to furniture, laptops and printers.

 There are some similarities between real estate and equipment leases.
 Both have been neglected and under-funded at most organizations.
 There has been little investment in the people, systems and processes to support real estate and equipment leases.